 Researchers with the Rotman School of Management performed a comprehensive study of credit union boards to uncover what behaviours and governance practices by the board led to better organization performance overall.

-Effective board meetings came through as the top factor to improved organization performance.
 And what makes an effective board meeting?
 Turns out that it’s strict awareness around time management and tuning agendas to spend more time on strategy.

 Rotman’s researchers report, “… boards are struggling to optimize their board meeting agendas.
 In many cases, board members feel that a significant adjustment in time allocation is needed to maximize the effectiveness of their meetings.”